ome/omero-server-docker/README.md

         /config/extra.omero:/opt/omero/server/config/extra.omero:ro
         openmicroscopy/omero-server

-Parameters required for initialising the server such as database configuration *must* be set using environment variables.
+Parameters required for initializing the server such as database configuration *must* be set using environment variables.

 Default volumes